sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.open.md

 ## GitDocumentDB.open property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

 Create a repository or open an existing one.
-If localDir does not exist, it is created.

 <b>Signature:</b>